Scope

 10.29.18 – The U.S. District Court issued an order granting plaintiffs’ motion for summary judgment and denying defendants’ motion for summary judgment.
 The court concluded that subsections (c) of the Wyoming Data Censorship Statutes are facially unconstitutional.
 As a result, the court entered a final judgment in favor of plaintiffs.

-Legislative Actions - State
+State Legislative Actions

 Alabama